The Theory of Bodily Tides. The Models and the Physics: Dissipation in the mantle.

 \subsection{Generalities}

 Back in the 60s and 70s of the past century, when the science of low-frequency seismological measurements was yet under development, it was widely thought that at long time scales the quality factor of the mantle is proportional to the inverse frequency.
-This fallacy proliferated into planetary astronomy where it was received most warmly, because the law $\,Q\,\sim\,1/\chi\,$ turned out to be the only model for which the linear decomposition of the tide gives a set of bulges displaced from the direction to the satellite by the same angle.
+This fallacy proliferated into planetary astronomy where it was received most warmly, because the law $\,Q\,\sim\,1/\chi\,$ turned out to be the only model for which the linear decomposition of tides gives a set of bulges displaced from the direction to the satellite by the same angle.
 Any other frequency dependence $\,Q(\chi)\,$ entails superposition of bulges corresponding to the separate frequencies, each bulge being displaced by its own angle.
 This is the reason why the scaling law $\,Q\,\sim\,1/\chi\,$, long disproved and abandoned in geophysics (at least, for the frequency band of our concern), still remains a pet model in celestial mechanics of the Solar system.

 Over the past twenty years, a considerable progress has been achieved in the low-frequency seismological measurements, both in the lab and in the field.
-Due to an impressive collective effort undertaken by several teams, it is now a firmly established fact that {\it{for frequencies down to about $\sim 1$ yr$^{-1}$ the quality factor of the mantle is proportional to the frequency to the power of a {\textbf{positive}} fraction}} $\,\alpha\,$.
+Due to an impressive collective effort undertaken by several teams, it is now a firmly established fact that {\it{for frequencies down to a certain threshold (about $\sim 1$ yr$^{-1}$, for the Earth's mantle) the quality factor of the mantle is proportional to the frequency to the power of a {\textbf{positive}} fraction}} $\,\alpha\,$.
 This dependence holds for all rocks within a remarkably broad band of frequencies: from several MHz down to about $\;1\;$yr$^{-1}\,$.

 At timescales longer than $\,1$ yr, all the way to the Maxwell time (about $\,100 $~yr), attenuation in the mantle is defined by viscosity, so that the quality factor is, for all minerals, well approximated with $\,{\eta}\chi/M\,$, where $\eta$ and $M$ are the sheer viscosity and the sheer elastic modulus of the mineral.
 Although the values of both the viscosity coefficients and elastic moduli greatly vary for different minerals and are sensitive to the temperature, the overall quality factor of the mantle still scales linear in frequency.